yashica-patodia/SocialNetworkGUI/README.md

 # SocialNetworkGUI

-In main.py I have created a GUI program which evaluates an input single variable function within a specified range of the input values, and creates a plot of the function, and displays in the window.This serves as a base for creating a whatsapp type social network gui in python tkinter.

 Like in a social network, posts of users can be to a contact or a group.
 All posts to a group appear in the incoming messages list for all members of the group.
 All direct posts from a contact also appear as incoming messages.
 For this current assignment, the list of users, their